Flag of Tasmania: History

-Following the establishment of permanent British sovereign possession of the lands of Tasmania.
-Tasmania was granted responsible self-government in 1856, but the colony did not receive its own flag until Queen Victoria had first proposed on 7 August 1869, that the colony of Tasmania (and the other Australian colonies) should adopt a Union flag defaced in the centre with the State Badge.
+Following the establishment of permanent British sovereign possession of the lands of Tasmania, Tasmania was granted responsible self-government in 1856.
+However, the colony did not receive its own flag until Queen Victoria had first proposed on 7 August 1869, that the colony of Tasmania (and the other Australian colonies) should adopt a Union flag defaced in the centre with the State Badge.
 Prior to the official adoption of a local flag, an unofficial merchant ensign was occasionally used:

 The first local flag of Tasmania was adopted by proclamation of Tasmanian colonial Governor Sir Frederick Weld on 9 November 1875.
 The flag had a white cross on a blue field, in the canton was the Union Flag, and in the fly was five five-pointed stars of the Southern Cross.
 The British Blue Ensign and Red Ensign (for use respectively by government vessels and by those privately owned) were to have a white cross added.
 At the fly end of each flag, a Southern Cross was to be formed of white stars added above and below the horizontal arm of the cross.
 Two weeks later, on 23 November, those flags were officially abandoned because Henry Herbert, 4th Earl of Carnarvon, the Secretary of State for the Colonies in London made it clear that only a single badge could be placed at the fly end of the ensign, as set out by rule of the British Admiralty.

 A year later the Tasmanian government decided, with the British Admiralty's approval, that the badge for the colony would be a red lion on a white disk.
 Originally the lion was to be gold in colour, above a golden torse, which the new flag omitted in favour of a more traditional red.

 A British Blue Ensign with the badge served Tasmanian government vessels, and privately owned vessels were to fly an un-defaced British Red Ensign.
-After Tasmania became a state on 1 January 1901, the Tasmanian Blue Ensign was rarely used and was reserved for official purposes.
+After Tasmania became a state within the Commonwealth of Australia on 1 January 1901, the Tasmanian Blue Ensign was rarely used and was reserved for official purposes.
 Most vessels soon preferred to fly the Australian Red Ensign.

 On 3 December 1975, a government proclamation by Governor Sir Stanley Burbury, and endorsed by Premier Bill Neilson established it as the official Tasmanian flag, although it had technically already been 'officially' adopted when it was gazetted in 1876.
 Since that time it has been acceptable for private citizens to use the flag, although it is uncommon to see them doing so.

-Controversy
+Proposed changes

 It has been suggested that the Tasmanian state flag is not representative of the island, and should be changed to something more suitable.